nVaderSpim/UltraRapidFantasy/README.md

 At this point, data will be pulled from the Riot API to score the game.
 After data collection is completed, a table will be shown to display each champion's scores.
 Upon closing the table window, a message box will display the team's final scores and declare the winner, at which point the players can choose to start a new game or exit.

-This was a pretty fun project, I enjoyed the opportunity to get more familiar with Python.
-I hope you enjoy it!
-Demonstration video available at: https://www.youtube.com/watch?v=tmqzwzZ20K0

 Ultra Rapid Fantasy isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
-League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends Â© Riot Games, Inc.